RR-28023/imu-nano33/readme.md

  ## Usage

-  To get it up and running simply update the parameters in `credentials.h` and upload the `imu_sensor.ino` sketch to the Nano board (requires the `WiFiNINA`, `PubSubClient` and `Arduino_LSM6DS3` libraries).
-You can also edit the sketch to change some application parameters like the `sample_rate`.
-More detail is provided in the next section.
+  Update the parameters in `credentials.h` and upload the `imu_sensor.ino` sketch to your Nano board (requires the `WiFiNINA`, `PubSubClient` and `Arduino_LSM6DS3` libraries).

-  You also need properly configured instances of mosquitto (or any other mqtt broker), Telegraf, Influxdb and Grafana; running on a server connected to the Internet or to the Nano's local network.
-This repo was tested running the four services on a virtual machine with a Raspbian OS (but note that the four services don't need to be on the same server as they communicate to each other over the network).
+  You will need properly configured instances of mosquitto (or any other mqtt broker), Telegraf, Influxdb and Grafana; running on a server connected to the Internet or to the Nano's local network.
+This repo was tested running the four services on a VM with a Raspbian OS**.
+The initial configuration section below assumes that you have already installed and set up the basic configuration for these services, and only provides details on the adjustments needed to make them work over TLS or for this specific application.

-  The initial configuration section below assumes that you have already installed and set up the basic configuration for the four services mentioned above, and only provides details on the adjustments needed to make them work over TLS or for this specific application.
+  **Note that the four services don't neccesarily have to be on the same server as they communicate to each other over the network.

  ## Nano operating logic